go-cc-99/Bayesian-Optimization-for-Hyperparameter-Tuning-in-AI-Models/README.md

 ## Running Experiments

-Each model folder contains its own BO runner.
-Example commands:
+Each model folder contains its own baseline runner and Bayesian optimization runner.
+These scripts usually require dataset paths, initialization CSV files, output directories, and random seeds, so they should not be launched as bare `python script.py` commands.

+Use `--help` only to inspect the available arguments:

 ```bash
 python 3DCNN/run_bo_3dcnn.py --help